-- Key Skills – They must have strong oral and written communication skills, organizational skills, consumer-service skills, client handling skills, and skills pertaining to the analysis of written documents.
+- Key Skills – They must have strong oral and written communication skills, organizational skills, consumer-service skills, client handling skills, and skills about the analysis of written documents.

 Steps to Become Escrow Agent

-- Step 1- An aspirant must have the necessary and relevant education as discussed above
+An aspirant must have the necessary and relevant education.

-- Step 2- An aspirant who qualifies the first step must necessarily procure a beginner level job
+An aspirant who qualifies the first step must necessarily procure a beginner level job.

-- Step 3- After qualifying the first two steps, it becomes mandatory for an aspirant to obtain licensure with respect to escrow
+After qualifying the first two steps, it becomes mandatory for an aspirant to obtain licensure concerning escrow.

-- Step 4- In the fourth step, an aspirant would require and secure the job of an escrow agent
+In the fourth step, an aspirant would require and secure the job of an escrow agent.

 What does an Escrow Agent Do?

 They serve as a neutral intermediary between the parties involved in a transaction.
 He is responsible for requesting a preliminary title search for determining the title status of an asset, ensuring full compliance with the requirements of the lender, preparation of the deed and such other documents that are related to the escrow agreement, proration of the taxes, interest, rents, and insurance, and so on.